 An overly bright room with strong, bold colours can be quite uncomfortable to be in; remember that it’s important to make sure there’s somewhere where the eyes can rest.
 Even if you took the idea of a colourful room, make sure you contrast the bright colours with neutral shades to balance things out.
 Failing to do so can give a room a chaotic or hectic look and feel, which is what you’re wanting to avoid!

-Even if you aren’t planning on using a painting services professional, it can be a good idea to have a chat with experienced residential painters and colour consultant about your project.
+Even if you aren’t planning on using a painting services professional, it can be a good idea to have a chat with experienced and reliable residential painters and colour consultant about your project.
 At the very least, ample research is a must and with the internet, as a resource, you have no excuse to not be properly prepared.
 If you have a specific question, keep in mind that there are plenty of home improvement forums at your disposal!